-Scientific Name: Coracias caudatus
+- Scientific Name: Coracias caudatus

-This bird's stunning plumage may seem unmistakable, but there are several roller species that share similar habitats and ranges.
+This bird's stunning appearance may seem unmistakable, but there are several roller species that share similar habitats and ranges.
 It is best for birders to learn the key field marks that distinguish the lilac-breasted roller to be sure of the bird's identification.

-Habitat and Migration
+Lilac-Breasted Roller Habitat and Distribution

 These birds prefer open woodland or grassland habitat with widely scattered trees, shrubs, or poles to serve as hunting perches.
 They are relatively common and widespread throughout much of southern Africa, south of the Congo River basin but extending as far north as Ethiopia in the eastern part of the continent.
 They are absent from coastal areas of southwestern Africa.